Gay "honor killing" movie shakes Turkey up

 The film has not been welcomed in conservative circles.

-Islamist daily Vakit called it "homosexual propaganda" by a gay lobby bent on "legitimizing perversion through their so-called art."
+Islamist daily Vakit called it "homosexual propaganda" by a gay lobby bent on "legitimising perversion through their so-called art."

 Despite being the only suspect, Yildiz's father is still at large and is being tried in absentia.